mkohler/cython_swig/README.rst

     This talk is for people who know C and Python, but haven't mixed them.

-    Cython and SWIG are excellent, and yet very different, tools for using C libraries from Python.
-The goal of this talk is to introduce both tools, discuss their strengths, their weaknesses, and the situations that clearly favor one tool over the other.

     "Code first and ask questions later."